-The purpose of buffers is to mitigate visual, noise, and other impacts between residential and non-residential uses, and between low-density and high-density residential uses.
+The purpose of buffers is to mitigate visual, noise, pollutants and other impacts between residential and non-residential uses, and between low-density and high-density residential uses.
+Buffers shall be designed to: enhance visual interest; screen undesirable views; screen undesirable noise; filter air pollutants and odors; and separate human activities.
+See Appendix I for more information on buffer descriptions and designs.